Albert R. Stuart

+Education

+Stuart was educated at the Episcopal High School in Alexandria, Virginia.
+He was a graduate of Virginia Theological Seminary.

 Episcopacy

 Albert Rhett Stuart was consecrated as the sixth bishop of the Episcopal Diocese of Georgia on October 20, 1954, in St. Pauls, Augusta.
 He had been elected during the diocesan convention of 1954 when seventeen persons were nominated to succeed Bishop Barnwell.
 Even with the large field of candidates, Stuart was elected on the second ballot.
 He was then serving as the Dean of Christ Church Cathedral, New Orleans, and had previously served as rector of the Church of the Redeemer in Greenwood, South Carolina and as rector of St. Michael's, Charleston.
-He was a graduate of Virginia Theological Seminary.

 Eighteen months after becoming the diocesan bishop, Stuart told the convention meeting May 8–9, 1956 at St. Thomas' Episcopal Church in Thomasville,People are discovering that a life full of gadgets is no satisfactory substitute for a life lived in the power and presence of God.He went on to tell that Diocesan Convention that there were six steps needed for the Diocese to "fulfill her responsibility in this generation and improve her evangelistic witness."
 He named these as: